Home » Symptoms » Cat Symptoms A-Z » Affected Leg is not Being Used

 Basics and possible causes

 There are a variety of reasons why a cat might not use a leg.
-These can range from injuries such as fractures or sprains to neurological or muscular problems.
-Injuries are common in cats because they like to jump, climb, and explore.
-A bad jump or fall can easily lead to an injury.
+These can range from injuries like fractures or sprains to neurological or muscular problems.
+Injuries are common in cats, as they enjoy jumping, climbing, and exploring.
+A wrong jump or a fall can easily lead to an injury.

-Another common cause of not using a leg is soft tissue injuries, such as strains or bruises of the muscles.
+Another common cause for not using a leg is soft tissue injuries, such as muscle strains or bruises.
 These often occur after awkward movements or fights with other animals.
-Bites or scratches from other cats can also lead to infections that are so painful that the cat spares the affected leg.
+Bites or scratches from other cats can also lead to infections that are so painful that the cat favors the affected leg.

-In rare cases, tumors or other serious diseases may be the reason for sparing a leg.
-Tumors can affect the tissue or nerves, leading to pain and loss of function.
-It is important to recognize these causes early to ensure appropriate treatment.
+In rare cases, tumors or other serious illnesses can also be the reason for favoring a leg.
+Tumors can affect tissues or nerves, leading to Pain and loss of function.
+It is important to identify these causes early to ensure appropriate treatment.

 Typical accompanying symptoms